j0c2/apqx-platform/docs/README.md

 | `<LOCAL-IP>` | Your machine's local IP address | Auto-detected during deployment |
 | `<tailnet>` | Your Tailscale tailnet name | Auto-detected from Tailscale status |

+## GitHub Actions Setup

+For the CI/CD workflows to work properly, ensure your repository has:

+1. **Actions permissions**: Go to Settings → Actions → General → Workflow permissions
+   - Select "Read and write permissions"
+   - Check "Allow GitHub Actions to create and approve pull requests"

+2. **Container registry access**: GitHub Container Registry (GHCR) access is automatic

 ## Cleanup

 To tear down the platform: